 Many workers fail to realize the dangers associated with operating a forklift or lift truck, or simply being in the presence of one.
 Forklift safety is important to all workers, not just the people who are using them.
 Here are some forklift safety tips to help you protect all workers from unnecessary injury.

-Forklift Safety Tips for Reducing the Risk to Facility Workers
+Forklift Safety Tips For Reducing The Risk To Facility Workers

 The Truth About Forklift Accident Statistics